-All students who accept a place at Swinburne University of Technology through ECTA are required to sign a Student Contract which details the terms and conditions of their enrolment.
+All students who accept a place at Flinders University through ECTA are required to sign a Student Contract which details the terms and conditions of their enrolment.
 The terms and conditions are specified by the Committee for Private Education.

 Currently, the Committee for Private Education requires that any student who seeks to change his/her course in any way (including re-moduling of failed units) must be provided with a new contract.